 Prohibited Access to Stored Communications

-Under certain circumstances, Florida law prohibits accessing stored communications.
-Florida Statute Section 934.21 applies to the unlawful access to stored communications.
-Section 934.21 is contained in Title XLVII of Chapter 934 for the Security of Communications and Surveillance.
+Florida Statute Section 934.21 prohibits unlawfully accessing communications.
+The statute is part of Title XLVII of Chapter 934 for the Security of Communications and Surveillance.

 Under Section 934.21(1), Florida Statute, it is unlawful for a person to: